auth-Afham/AI-Afham-Chatbot/README.md

 3. Optionally, customize the chatbot's behavior by modifying the configuration in `chatbot.js`.
 4. Ensure your Generative AI API key is securely set in the `API_KEY` variable.

+You can also access the chatbot online [here](https://auth-afham.github.io/AI-Afham-Chatbot/).

 ## Customization

 The chatbot's appearance and behavior can be customized to suit your preferences.
 Feel free to explore and modify the HTML, CSS, and JavaScript files to create a personalized chatbot experience.